How to Monitor Remote Employee Activities in a Citrix Environment

 To better track how your employees spend their time at work, you can track idle time with BrowseReporter.
 BrowseReporter’s automated employee time tracking features will show you whether the employee was actively using their computer during the day based on their keyboard and mouse inputs.

-Using BrowseReporter’s user activity reports you can monitor the Citrix activity levels of your employees to track their productivity levels.
+Using BrowseReporter’s user activity reports you can monitor the Citrix activity levels of your employees to track their productivity.

 BrowseReporter also audits the internet and application usage of users that connect to remote computers using remote desktop and similar technologies.